 Children and families background documents

 The Joint Strategic Needs Assessments (JSNA) will be a key part of the local arrangements to improve health and wellbeing on the Island.
 This includes the establishment of the local Health and Wellbeing Board.
 The board includes NHS Isle of Wight, the Clinical Commissioning Group, other local partners and ourselves.
-The Board provides a framework for these organisations to take a joint approach to improving the health and wellbeing of the Island population.
+The Board provides a framework for these organisations.
+They take a joint approach to improving the health and wellbeing of the Island population.

-View the threshold for interventions (currently under review) produced by the Safeguarding Children Partnership.
+View the threshold for interventions (PDF, 93.6KB) (currently under review) produced by the Safeguarding Children Partnership.
 It is a document written for professionals who come into regular or daily contact with children or families and may have concern about a child, young person or unborn child.
 It is a tool to help professionals decide about appropriate levels of intervention.

-The Isle of Wight Sufficiency Report 2020 to 2023 is a review of the accommodation for looked after children and care leavers, plans for development and priorities for action for 2020 to 2023.
+The Isle of Wight Sufficiency Report 2020 to 2023 (PDF, 971KB) is a review of the accommodation for looked after children and care leavers, plans for development and priorities for action for 2020 to 2023.